The Unnatural Normal

 Eat without screens.
 Screens keep you in stress mode; digestion needs calm.

 Early dinners when possible.
 Eating 3-4 hours before sleep improves digestion and repair.
-Midday meals make sense for energy requirements.
+Bigger midday meals are logical for energy requirements.
+Why would we eat a larger meal at night?

 Regular movement.
 Not workouts - more all-around movement.
 A walk, a stretch, a few squats, some yoga Sun Salutations.
 If you are in an office environment, then habit this - every 60 minutes - it signals your body that you’re safe and alive.